 Liberty received her M.Ed. in humane education from the Institute for Humane Education (IHE) and Cambridge College.
 Her thesis was titled “Men and Vegetarianism: Motivations and Barriers to Becoming Vegetarian.”
 She draws upon this education to harmonize with issues in animal protection, environmental protection, and human rights topics.
 Liberty is also the President of the Board of Directors for the Vancouver Humane Society.
 She coordinated a symposium on alternatives to animal testing for the Environmental Law Institute and the Johns Hopkins University Center for Alternatives to Animal Testing.
 This issue, testing upon animals in laboratories, was what led Liberty to become vegetarian at age 11.
 Liberty has been a vegan for over a decade, and continues to care deeply about the fight against animal testing, farmed animal issues, and animals in entertainment.
 She and her husband live with two rescued cats, Quetico and Amelie.

-Nicole Pallotta is the Student Liaison for ALDF’s Animal Law Program.
-In this capacity, she works with law students who are interested in advancing ALDF’s mission, including members of over 180 Student Animal Legal Defense Fund (SALDF) chapters.
-Nicole helps law students form and maintain chapters, and assists them with projects like getting animal law courses added to the curriculum at their schools.
-She also coordinates ALDF’s animal law clerkship, scholarship, and grant programs.
+Nicole Pallotta is the Student Programs Coordinator for ALDF’s Animal Law Program.
+In this capacity, she works with law students who share ALDF’s mission to protect the lives and advance the interests of animals through the legal system, including members of over 190 Student Animal Legal Defense Fund (SALDF) chapters.
+Nicole helps law students form and maintain chapters and assists them with projects like getting animal law courses added to the curriculum at their schools.
+She also oversees ALDF’s animal law clerkship, scholarship, and project grant programs.